murkl/arch-os/docs/README.md

 ### 3. Boot from the USB Device

 The Installer starts on its own.
-It asks for the interface language, then whether to install a new system or repair an existing one.
+It opens on a welcome page that asks which language to read it in, then asks whether to install a new system or repair an existing one.

 <p><img src="screenshots/setup.png" alt="The page that asks which of the two to open"></p>